Willistown Township, Pennsylvania: History

 A Native American reservation was located here and is memorialized by a monument.

 The first roads in Willistown Township were Native American trails.
 In 1710, three cowpaths were established here: Goshen, Sugartown, and Boot.
 Those roads are still in existence, under the same names.

 The West Chester Railroad, later to be a part of the Pennsylvania Railroad, had its eastern terminus at Malvern, in this township.
 The terminus was moved to Frazer in 1870.

 Bartram's Covered Bridge, Garrett Farmstead, Okehocking Historic District, Sugartown Historic District, and White Horse Historic District are listed on the National Register of Historic Places.

 Geography

-According to the U.S. Census Bureau, the township has a total area of 18.2 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 18.2 sqmi, all land.

 Willistown Township borders Easttown Township, Newtown Township, Edgmont Township, Westtown Township, East Goshen Township, East Whiteland Township, Tredyffrin Township, and the borough of Malvern.
 Most of Willistown Township's addresses are in ZIP codes 19355 and 19073, with small areas in ZIP codes 19382, 19380, 19301, and 19312.

 Willistown Township is a part of the suburban area west of Philadelphia known as the Main Line.